kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ---

-There are many benefits to pairing Gloo Edge with one of Google Cloud (GCP) Load Balancers, including cross availability zone failover.
+You can use Gloo Edge with a Google Cloud Platform (GCP) Load Balancer, to get get benefits such as failover across availability zones.

 GCP provides these different types of Load Balancers: